EarthObservation/RVT_py/docs/bibliography.rst

 Bibliography
 ============

-Relief Visualization Toolbox has been used in several applications, from archaeology, over urban heat island modelling and landscape detection and analysis to ceramics imaging.
+Relief Visualization Toolbox has been used in a variety of applications, from archaeology to urban heat island modelling, landscape recognition and analysis, and ceramic imaging.

-Here is a list of journal papers, derived from the Scopus database.
+Here is a list of journal articles that originated from the Scopus database.
 If you have used RVT and your publication is not listed, please contact us.

 .. bibliography:: rvt.bib
    :all: